squidnose/MCserverTUI/README.md

 [[Scripts and their functions]](https://github.com/squidnose/MCserverTUI/blob/main/scripts/0.info.md)

 ## Todo
-- Manage Backups for all servvers located in ~/mcservers
-  - One time manula backup
-  - Setup Auto backup with crontab
 - Manage All Reverse proxys (Playig.gg, ngrok)
   - Make crontabs for them with Tmux
 - Auto Update-System